DanieleZambetti97/ProjectMoana/README.md

 # ProjectMoana

-# Foobar

-Foobar is a Python library for dealing with word pluralization.
+PorjectMoana is a Julia program for converting .

 ## Installation